Trujillo, Peru: Media

 In Trujillo city are available virtually all existing communications services that can be used to transmit or exchange information permanently from public telephones and internet booths up to wireless communication networks.

 Trujillo concentrates much of the entire media of the La Libertad Region, in television, radio, print and communication services through the internet and fixed and mobile telephony.
-There are also mail and courier service companies locally, nationally and internationally as Perú Mail Express, Serpost and others.

 Newspapers

 Among the newspapers published in the city of Trujillo; one of the largest circulation newspaper is La Industria, also publishes the newspaper Nuevo Norte and the evening newspaper that is called Satélite.

 Telecommunication

 Television channels

 Trujillo is the headquarters of several television channels some with a presence in several cities in the northern region.
 The following table shows the TV channels based in Trujillo.